 At least once each calendar year, the routine facility inspection is conducted during a period when a stormwater discharge is occurring.
 A qualified member of the PPT (typically the DEP, a representative from the EPC-CP Storm Water Permitting/Compliance Team or EPC-CP Program Lead) performs the inspection.
-EPC-CP performs at least one routine facility inspection per year at the facility in order to evaluate corrective action status for the Annual Report requirements.
+From EPC-CP will perform at least one routine inspection per year in order to evaluate corrective action status for the Annual Report requirements.